 Once we’ve established the login is correct, and verified our SAML assertion is correctly signed, we can diagnose an incorrect Issuer or EntityID.

 Uptime.com will check for an appropriate metadata entry for the Issuer specified in the SAML response when checking an assertion.
-Quite often, due to mismatches with http vs. https (or other typos), the IdP EntityID doesn’t match what was filled in in the Uptime.com SAML Setup form.
+Quite often, due to mismatches with http vs. https (or other typos), the IdP EntityID sent in the SAML assertion doesn’t match what was filled in in the Uptime.com SAML Setup form.
 Verify that you have provided the correct EntityID before moving on to more testing.

 Double-checking these values fixes the most common errors, so please verify the EntityID, User Attributes, and Assertion Signing first before you move on to more advanced troubleshooting.